 Reflect & Integrate

-- Which phrase of kindness felt most natural to you?
+- Which phrase of kindness felt natural?

 Explore Next Steps